Doveridge: History

 Doveridge was recorded in the Domesday Book, under the old English name "Dubbige", as belonging to Henry de Ferrers and being worth one hundred shillings.

 According to legend, Robin Hood and Maid Marian were married under the old yew tree in the churchyard of St Cuthbert's Church in the village.
 The church is over 900 years old and has an historic peal of bells.

 Doveridge hall, designed in the neoclassical style and completed in 1769, was the seat of Sir Henry Cavendish, 1st Baronet; it was demolished in 1938.
+This branch of the Cavendish family holds the title of Baron Waterpark.

 The A50 from Derby to Stoke-on-Trent used to run through the village.
-In the 1960s it was planned to widen this road, and Cavendish Lodge, a splendid 16 room, 17th century hunting lodge, belonging to the Lewis family, was knocked down.
+In the 1960s it was planned to widen this road, and Cavendish Lodge, a splendid 16 room, 17th century hunting lodge, belonging to the Lewis family, was demolished.
 Shortly afterwards the road widening plan was dropped; however a by-pass was built in 1998 to the north of the village.

 Governance

 The village has its own civil parish.

 Doveridge is part of the Doveridge and Sudbury ward in Derbyshire Dales District Council and is represented by Jacqueline Allison, an Independent who won this normally safe Conservative seat in 2019 election.

-Doveridge is part of the Derbyshire Dales constituency and the current MP is Conservative Sarah Dines; before Brexit it was part of the East Midlands European Parliament constituency and was represented by 5 MEPs.
+Doveridge is part of the Derbyshire Dales constituency.

-Public services

-Despite being in Derbyshire, Doveridge uses the Uttoxeter (01889) area code.